ianmwelch/GerhardtHymns/info/about.md

 4. Analysis of Gerhardt's hymns: Research into the form and content of the original German hymn, including allusions and references to Scripture.
 5. Text comparisons: A side-by-side comparison of Gerhard't German text and translations.
 This may eventually be done together with number 2 as soon as a technical solution is found.

 You may view changes and updates to this website on the [Change Log](/changelog) page.
+A more detailed look at changes can be viewed on [Github](https://github.com/ianmwelch/GerhardtHymns/commits/gh-pages).